xmidt-org/docs/content/docs/operating/getting_started/scytale.md

 for how to configure scytale.

 ## Fixed
-Under the fanout block of the yaml file you will have
+To provide the petasoses that scytale should connect to, the fanout block in scytales configuration should look similar to the example below:

 ```yaml
 fanout: